-330 Curriculum and Instruction: Mental Impairment (3). \ F. A study of the various curricula, instructional materials, and teaching methods appropriate for learners who have mental impairments.
-Researchbased general principles of instruction are reviewed as well as specific methods for teaching domestic, vocational, community living, recreation/leisure, and functional academic skills.
+330 Curriculum and Instruction: Cognitive Impairment (3).
+F. A study of the various curricula, instructional materials, and teaching methods appropriate for learners who have mental impairments.
+Research-based general principles of instruction are reviewed as well as specific methods for teaching domestic, vocational, community living, recreation/leisure, and functional academic skills.
 Strategies are learned for generating curriculum, evaluating published curricula, and for developing individualized education programs.
-Includes a practicum of two half-days per week in local school programs serving students with retardation.
-Prerequisites: Education 216, 301/303, and 306.
+Includes a practicum of two half-days per week in local school programs serving students with cognitive impairment.
+Prerequisites: Education 202, 302/303, and 306.
 T. Hoeksema.